1952 United States presidential election: Democratic Party

 The expected candidate for the Democratic nomination was the incumbent President Harry S. Truman.
 Since the newly passed 22nd Amendment did not apply to whoever was president at the time of its passage, he was eligible to run again.
 However, Truman entered 1952 with his popularity plummeting, according to polls.
-The bloody and indecisive Korean War was dragging into its third year, Senator Joseph McCarthy's anticommunist crusade was stirring public fears of an encroaching "Red Menace," and the disclosure of widespread corruption among federal employees (including some high-level members of to the Truman administration) left Truman at a low political ebb.
+The bloody and indecisive Korean War was dragging into its third year, Senator Joseph McCarthy's anti-communist crusade was stirring public fears of an encroaching "Red Menace", and the disclosure of widespread corruption among federal employees (including some high-level members of the Truman administration) left Truman at a low political ebb.
 Polls showed that he had a 66% disapproval rating, a record that would be matched only decades later by Richard Nixon and surpassed by George W. Bush.

 Truman's main opponent was the populist Tennessee Senator Estes Kefauver, who had chaired a nationally televised investigation of organized crime in 1951 and was known as a crusader against crime and corruption.
 The Gallup poll of February 15 showed Truman's weakness.
 Nationally, Truman was the choice of only 36% of Democrats, compared with 21% for Kefauver.
 Among independent voters, however, Truman had only 18%, and Kefauver led with 36%.
 In the New Hampshire primary, Kefauver upset Truman by winning 19,800 votes to Truman's 15,927 and capturing all eight delegates.
-Kefauver graciously said that he did not consider his victory "a repudiation of Administration policies, but a desire... for new ideas and personalities."
+Kefauver graciously said that he did not consider his victory "a repudiation of Administration policies, but a desire ... for new ideas and personalities".
 Stung by that setback, however, Truman announced March 29 that he would not seek re-election.
 Truman insisted in his memoirs, however, that he had decided not to run for re-election well before his defeat to Kefauver.